julianeon/cronos/README.md

 This [tx query](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js) returns data about a single transaction based on its transaction hash, and this [info query](https://github.com/julianeon/cronos-graph/blob/main/info_query.js) returns hardcoded data.

-Both queries can be viewed live, with their output as HTML, if you locally run this [Node.js Express app](https://github.com/julianeon/cronos-graph/tree/main), which hits this Subgraph's endpoints.
+Both queries can be viewed live, with their output as HTML, if you locally run this [Node.js Express app](https://github.com/julianeon/cronos-graph/tree/main) and then view /data.html or /info.html.

 # Details